boolsi/boolsi/README.md

 # BoolSi

 BoolSi is a command line tool for distributed simulations and analysis of synchronous Boolean networks.
-It uses MPI standard to allow execution on computational clusters, as well as parallel processing on a single computer.
+It uses MPI to parallelize across multiple compute nodes and/or cores.

 <img src="./examples/output1_glider/simulations_SVG/simulation1.svg"/>